Welcome to The Storied Recipe Podcast, a podcast about food, culture, and love.

 How to Use This List

-If you're looking for a specific version that you've tried before, it might help you to know that the list of Kofta recipes is divided among region, then narrowed down into countries.
+- If you're looking for a specific version that you've tried before, it might help you to know that the list of Kofta recipes is divided among regions, and then narrowed down into countries.
 (Plus, there are a few non-traditional recipes at the end.)

 Listen: Memories of Lamb Kofta in Iran